CodeURJC-DAW-2022-23/webapp8/README.md

 #### Laura María Camino Yuste

-* Our security scientist has prepared all the security of our application, together with all the user and session management logic.
+* User protector and member of the REST API creation team, her security management has allowed our future clients not to suffer any data leakage.

 | #   | Commit      |     | #   | File |
 | :-: | :---------: | :-: | :-: | :--: |